OAI/oascomply/assess/README.md

 * The tool maintains an awareness of the origin document of each object
 * Secondary resolution happens within a single document, rather than a logical aggregate "document" rooted at the entry document

+When dealing with names looked up in the Components Object, the OAS is vague about exactly what that means (in contrast with looking up `operationId`, for which it explicitly states that the lookup is across the entire aggregate document).

+For a few cases, it makes a difference how we handle this:

+* `multi-strict` looks only in the current document's Components Object
+* `multi-loose` looks in all documents' Components Objects

+For most cases, there will only be a single `multi` outcome directory, but a few will have `multi-strict` and `multi-loose` instead.

 ### Mixing models